Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Hatch Cover

 It covers all types of cargo storage from spoilage, especially in the rainy season.
 The design of the hatch cover depends on the type of cargo vessel.
-But the main requirement is it should be easy to use.
+However, the main requirement is that it be easy to use.

-Following are some hatch covers that use in all types of ships.
+The following are some hatch covers that are used on all types of ships.

 • Lifting type